Identifying the Periodicity of Information in Natural Language: Abstract

 \section{Abstract}

-Recent theoretical advancement of information density in natural language has brought the following question on desk: To what degree does natural language exhibit \emph{periodicity} pattern in its encoded information?
-We address this question by introducing a new method called \texttt{AutoPeriod} of \texttt{S}urprisal (\texttt{APS}). \texttt{APS} adopts a canonical periodicity detection algorithm and is able to identify any significant periods that exist in the surprisal sequence of a single document.
-By applying the algorithm to a set of corpora, we have obtained the following interesting results: Firstly, a considerable proportion of human language demonstrates a strong pattern of periodicity in information; Secondly, new periods that are outside the distributions of typical structural units in text (e.g., sentence boundaries, elementary discourse units, etc.) are found and further confirmed via harmonic regression modeling.
+Recent theoretical advancement of information density in natural language have raised the following question: To what degree does natural language exhibit \emph{periodicity} pattern in its encoded information?
+We address this question by introducing a new method called \texttt{AutoPeriod} of Surprisal (\texttt{APS}). \texttt{APS} adopts a canonical periodicity detection algorithm and is able to identify any significant periods that exist in the surprisal sequence of a single document.
+By applying the algorithm to a set of corpora, we have obtained the following empirical results: Firstly, a considerable proportion of human language demonstrates a strong pattern of periodicity in information.
+Secondly, new periods that are outside the distributions of typical structural units in text (e.g., sentence boundaries, elementary discourse units, etc.) are found and further confirmed via harmonic regression modeling.
 We conclude that the periodicity of information in language is a joint outcome from both structured factors and other driving factors that take effect at longer distances.
 The advantages of our periodicity detection method and its potentials in LLM-generation detection are further discussed.
-Our code can be found at \href{https://github.com/CLCS-SUSTech/APS}{Github}.
+Our code is available as public repositories.\footnote{ Github: \url{https://github.com/CLCS-SUSTech/APS}\\ Zenodo: \url{https://doi.org/10.5281/zenodo.19567886}}